 Colette became a member of the finance committee in September 2014 and became Treasurer in June 2015.
 Colette is a chartered accountant working as a public sector auditor.
 She has a particular interest in corporate governance and works to strengthen governance in the Northern Ireland public sector.
-She has also been a member and chairperson of the board of governors of an integrated primary school and is currently a member of the audit committee of
+She has also been a member and chairperson of the board of governors of an integrated primary school.

 Claire Mc Collum